CT712 LANforge RF Noise Generator and RADAR Simulator

 The user may type in a specific value, and the LANforge-GUI has pre-set values in

-pull-down menus for common FCC and ETSI radar patterns.
+pull-down menus for common FCC and ETSI RADAR patterns.

 - Sweep Time